 An appeal is a way for you to ask our office to review a government institution’s response to a freedom of information request.
 There are a number of reasons why you might decide to appeal the government institution’s response, including:

 you have been denied access to some or all of the information you requested

 you do not agree with the amount of the fee being charged

 it has been more than 30 days since you submitted your request for information and you have not received a decision yet (deemed refusal)

 you have been advised that an extension of the 30-day time period is necessary and you do not agree with the extension

 your request for a correction of your personal information has been denied

-Include a copy of the institution’s decision and a copy of your original request (if available)
+A copy of your original request to the institution (if available)

-Enclose the fee.
-The fee for personal information requests is $10.00 and for all other requests is $25.00.
-Include a cheque or money order payable to “Minister of Finance”
+An appeal fee payment.
+The fee for personal information requests is $10.00 and for all other requests it is $25.00.